EdAncerys/Learning-Journey-At-Makers/Week-2.md

     *TDD*
 </p>

-**Feature Testing** normally a tester isn’t concerned with the actual code, rather then to verify the output based on given the user requirements with the expected output.
+**Feature Testing** normally a tester isn't concerned with the actual code, rather then to verify the output based on given the user requirements with the expected output.

 The prime objective of **Feature testing** is to check the functionalities of the system. **Feature tests** check the entire application, its hardware, and networking infrastructure, from the front end UI to the back-end database systems.
 In that sense, feature tests are also a form of integration testing, ensuring that different components are working together as expected.

-Unlike **unit tests**, the **feature tests** don’t tell you what is broken or where to locate the failure in the code base.
-They just tell you something is broken and not performs/could't be tested as expected. **Feature tests**, by definition, testing end-to-end user functionality that normally end user sees/performs at UI.
+Unlike **unit tests**, the **feature tests** don't tell you what is broken or where to locate the failure in the code base.
+They just tell you something is broken and not performs/couldn't be tested as expected. **Feature tests**, by definition, testing end-to-end user functionality that normally end user sees/performs at UI.

 <p align="center">
     <img width="400" src="images/Feature_test_01.png">
     *Feature Test illustration*
 </p>

-**When to perform?** Unit tests aren’t a replacement for functional testing.
+**When to perform?** Unit tests aren't a replacement for functional testing.
 But they are the solid foundation on which the rest of your testing process should be built.

 The best practice is that you should start writing your tests when you start writing your code.
 Test Driven Development (TDD) is a popular software development practice which advocates writing tests before the code.

-*Unlike unit tests, the functional tests don’t tell you what is broken or where to locate the failure in the code base.
+*Unlike unit tests, the functional tests don't tell you what is broken or where to locate the failure in the code base.
 They just tell you something is broken.*

 **What I've learned:**

 > The ultimate goal of software testing is to build a quality product.
 In testing, **Unit testing and Feature testing** considered as a foundation of the testing process.
 However, *unit testing* is performed by Developers whereas *feature testing* is performed by Testers (similar to UI).
-*According to Ward Cunningham, “Functional test and Unit test serve different purposes.
+*According to Ward Cunningham, "Functional" test and Unit test serve different purposes.
 One gives the developer confidence when refactoring, the other gives the customer confidence when planning.”*

 ## Afternoon Challenges